 Representatives from those coalitions are sharing information as they develop best practices for organizing, planning and implementing evidence-based programs known to improve health.

 Population Health Improvement Partners, based in North Carolina, is providing technical assistance, helping the groups map assets in their communities and better understand the landscape.
 The trustees in May 2017 approved funding to expand to five regions in South Carolina: Greenville, Kershaw, Fairfield, Chesterfield and Orangeburg counties.
+In 2018, they approved funding to expand to five more S.C. regions: York, Barnwell, Georgetown, Spartanburg and the Charleston-Berkeley-Dorchester area.
 The South Carolina Hospital Association has assembled a team to help the coalitions in that state.

 The coalitions selected by the Endowment are intentionally diverse and unique.
 While there will be many opportunities for exchanging ideas, each community will receive support to pave its own path forward.
 The hope is that the lessons of the first five coalitions can inform the work of others throughout the Carolinas.